WTW-IM/es-components/packages/es-components/src/components/patterns/dateInput/DateInput.md

 <DateInputExample />
 ```

 You can set the value of the component with `defaultValue`.
+When populating this value from
+an API call or other source via a `useEffect`, the `defaultValue` may not update correctly.
+In this case, provide `DateInput` with a `key` prop that changes along with the `defaultValue`
+to force the component to re-render with the new value.

 ```
 <DateInput defaultValue={new Date()} onChange={()=>{}}>